doubtfire-lms/doubtfire-web/MIGRATION-GUIDE.md

 Here we will demonstrate what to do using the changes associated with the Task Description card.

+## Step 0 - Come up with a plan

+Before you really get started you need to identify a suitable component to migrate, and come up with a plan for the components new styling.

+### Identifying a suitable component to migrate

+When picking a component make sure your component **DOES NOT** have any other Angular.js components nested within it.
+Always start at the bottom and work our way up to the "bigger" components.

+Look for components that should be easy to migrate.
+It will be easier to migrate things that just present data, but in general remember you already have a working component.
+So it should mostly be a matter of mapping the code across, and changing the styling to switch from bootstrap to material design.

+When in doubt... ask.
+We are happy to make suggestions for components that should be beneficial to migrate.

+We picked the Task Description Card for this guide as it was relatively straightforward in terms of functionality, and it does not have any other Doubtfire components nested within it.

+### Plan your components new styling

+Explore the [Angular Material](https://material.angular.io) details.
+Look for similar [components](https://material.angular.io/components/categories) to the bootstrap components being used in the component you are migrating.
+Where there is a simple mapping you can probably just proceed, but if you want to make bigger changes (which is good) then please mock something up and discuss with the team first.
+We do not want you wasting effort if your ideas are not in line with what we will accept.

+For the Task Description Card there is a matching [card component](https://material.angular.io/components/card/overview) in Angular Material with a suitable [example](https://material.angular.io/components/card/examples) we can build from.
+We can do a first pass and then make any styling fixes if needed at the end.

 ## Step 1 - Create a branch

 Ok, this should be a given but it is always going to be important to isolate the changes for these migrations.
 So start by checking out a new branch for this change.